 The Limb Fitting Center was established in 1961 and was later transformed into National Rehabilitation Centre (NRC) in collaboration with the Ministry of Health and Sanitation (MoHS) and Handicap International (HI).
 The vision of the NRC is to improve accessibility, equitability, and quality of rehabilitation services in Sierra Leone.
 The Centre is integrated into the MoHS and is working with MiracleFeet to support the Sierra Leone National Clubfoot Program by training clinicians to provide clubfoot treatment and assisting with community awareness raising.

-Assuming there is a return to normal clinic operations within the year, the NRC will focus on returning to pre-COVID-19 levels of new enrollments and treating children born with clubfoot during the pandemic.
-Parents will receive updates and information through mobile phones and SMS messages.
-Clinics have adapted additional treatment protocols to ensure the safety of all patients and providers.
+Following the pandemic, clinics have adapted additional treatment protocols to ensure the safety of all patients and providers.
 The program will also conduct refresher training for both clinicians and counselors to strengthen their capacity.
-Additionally, radio and TV messages will take the place of in-person advocacy and awareness-raising events.
+Additionally, radio and TV messages will support in-person advocacy and awareness-raising events.
 The media announcements will include information about clubfoot, treatment availability, as well as safety information on preventing the spread of the virus.

 Boot camp provides education and training for physiotherapists in Sierra Leone (World Physiotherapy, Feb.
 22, 2023)